 For me, autumn has always been kicked off with the Canfield Fair, the largest county fair in the U.S., which just happens to take place in my home town over Labor Day weekend each year.

-Then come the fresh apples and apple cider festivals (my favorite cider comes from White House Fruit Farm).
+Then come the fresh apples and apple cider festivals.
 Mmm.

 Soon after that are the haunted hay rides, corn mazes, pumpkin carving, and all manner of Halloween-themed events that really capture the fall season.